SebastianBoari/mokepon/README.md

 #Mokepon
-Mokepon is a project proposed by Platzi's New Free Basic Programming Course.
+Mokepon is a project proposed by Platzi's on New Free Basic Programming Course.

 Link to the course:
 https://platzi.com/courses/basic-programming/"